 Two days before our November luncheon date, Laurence received a call saying that the lunch was going to be a bit more special and expensive than anticipated.
 The lunch was going to include nine courses and be paired with local Parisian artisanal beers from BAPBAP and exquisite tea from Pascal Hamour.
 For an extra 15€, were we still interested in keeping our reservation?
 Laurence, not a real beer fan, and I decided we would trust what the chefs were creating.

-The anticipation mounted as we waited on a group of people clustered on the sidewalk, walked through the courtyard of the cooking school and mounted the staircase to Le Premier.
+The anticipation mounted as we waited with a group of people clustered on the sidewalk, walked through the courtyard of the cooking school and mounted the staircase to Le Premier.

 We handed our coats over to the cloakroom and were ushered into Le Premier where our elegantly laid table for two awaited us.